rmcaixeta/LocalAnisotropies.jl/README.md

 ## Documentation

+The documentation of the main functions are available as docstrings.
-Not available yet.
-Check below an usage example to have an idea of what the package does.
+Check below an usage example that illustrate the package applications.

 ## References